What is a Wired Doorbell Transformer?

 Doorbell Transformers Play an Important Role with Extend a Chimes

-That's a tough question and there isn't a blanket answer.
+That’s a tough question and there isn’t a blanket answer.
 It depends on where the electrician, who installed your wired doorbell, put it.
-Over the years we have seen some seemingly random places doorbell transformers have been found, but usually, they are in one of three places:
+Over the years we have seen some seemingly random places doorbell transformers have been found.
+When you say “I can’t find my doorbell transformer,” it is usually, in one of three places.

 Installing a Doorbell Transformer